Rush Limbaugh on the cutting edge of societal evolution.

 And then in full disclosure, I know Steve Sable.

-The NFL owes as much to its current success and image to NFL Films as it does to anything else.
+The NFL owes as much to its current success and image to NFL films as it does to anything else.

-Who made football understandable, uh, made it funny, illustrated, close up this game, put it to music, showcased with never before used camera angles of a football in flight, the absolute athleticism required, the beauty of this game.
+It was NFL Films years ago who made football understandable, made it funny, illustrated, close up this game, put it to music, showcased with never-before-used camera angles of a football in flight, the absolute athleticism required, the beauty of this game.

-NFL Films is just they ought to be in the Hall of Fame.
+NFL Films is just, they ought to be in the Hall of Fame.

 Ed Sable ought to be in the Hall of Fame, and Steve ought to go in the Hall of Fame.

-There's some of the most tireless supporters of the National Football League that you will ever run into.
+They're some of the most tireless supporters of the National Football League that you will ever run into.

 And they don't have that many people to cut.